Calendula

 Medicinal Benefits

 Calendula has earned its place in natural medicine through centuries of reliable use.
-The vibrant petals pack powerful compounds that work on multiple levels to support healing and wellness.
+The vibrant petals contain compounds that work on multiple levels to support healing and wellness.

 Core healing properties:

-• Anti-inflammatory action reduces swelling and soothes irritated tissues
+• Anti-inflammatory action that reduces swelling and soothes irritated tissues

-• Antiviral effects support the body’s natural defenses against certain infections
+• Antiviral effects that support your body’s defenses against certain infections

-• Anti-genotoxic qualities protect cells from genetic damage
+• Anti-genotoxic qualities that help protect cells from genetic damage

 • Wound healing acceleration through improved tissue regeneration